Principal minors of Fourier matrices of square-free order

 \begin{prop} Let $N=6p$, where $p>3$ is a prime.
-Then, all principal minors of $\mc{F}_N$ are nonzero. \end{prop}
+Then, all principal minors of $\mc{F}_N$ are non-zero. \end{prop}

-\begin{proof} By Theorem \ref{thm:inductionstep}, it suffices to check that all principal minors of $\mc{F}_6$ are nonzero in any characteristic $p>3$.
-By Proposition \ref{prop:unitarycomplementarity}, it suffices to check the principal minors up to size $3\times 3$, that is, it suffices to verify $\ol{D}_{A,A}\neq0$ for every $A\subset\ZZ_6$ with $\abs{A} \leq 3$.
+\begin{proof} By Theorem \ref{thm:inductionstep}, it suffices to check that all principal minors of $\mc{F}_6$ are non-zero in any characteristic $p>3$.
+By the remark following Proposition \ref{prop:unitarycomplementarity}, it suffices to check the principal minors up to size $3\times 3$, that is, it suffices to verify $\ol{D}_{A,A}\neq0$ for every $A\subset\ZZ_6$ with $\abs{A} \leq 3$.

 If $\abs{A} = 2$, then $A$ is trivially an arithmetic progression (say, with step size $d$), and since $d^2\not\equiv0\bmod 6$, we have from Proposition~\ref{prop:arithmeticprogression} that $\ol{D}_{A,A}\neq0$.